Updated for Feb 2026 — latest drivers, upscaling tech, stability fixes, and real community tips

 -

-Lowering render scale gives a large FPS gain with minimal visual loss.
+Lower render scale gives a major FPS boost with minimal quality loss.

 -